 New studies add to the growing body of research on the toll U.S. mass incarceration is taking on prisoner’s children and families.
 Three recent articles in the journal Demography document the spillover effects of the prison boom on family poverty, couples’ relationship stability, and child well-being.Read More

-This list includes articles appearing in PubMed as of July 8, 2019 with a PubMed entry date between January 1, 2018 and June 30, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing in PubMed…
+This list includes articles appearing in PubMed as of October 4, 2019 with publisher dates between January 1, 2018 and September 30, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent Articles Appearing in PubMed Gemmill A….